microsoft/terminal/README.md

 ## I built and ran the new Terminal, but I just get a blank window app!

-Make sure your are building for your computer's architecture.
+Make sure you are building for your computer's architecture.
 If your box has a 64-bit Windows change your Solution Platform to x64.
 To check your OS architecture go to Settings -> System -> About (or Win+X -> System) and under `Device specifications` check for the  `System type`

 ## I built and ran the new Terminal, but it looks just like the old console!
 What gives?